NickyBoy89/java2go/README.md

 * `--skip-imports` Skips the process of automatically adding imports for the generated files with goimports

+* `--ignore-annotations` Ignores all class fields and methods that contain the specified annotation.
+Ex: (--ignore-annotations=EnvType.CLIENT)

 #### Testing Args

 * `--json` Parses the code and outputs the intemediary json format that the tool uses internally